stanojevic/ReorderingGrammar/README.md

---maxRuleSum true              | NOT TESTED should treebank extraction (or hard-EM) be based on maxRuleSum --maxRuleProduct false         | NOT TESTED should treebank extraction (or hard-EM) be based on maxRuleProduct --hard_EM_best_K 1             | how many derivations to extract for hard-EM or treebank output --hard_EM_iter_start 11        | on which iteration does hard-EM kick in (usually the last iteration, if at all) --threads 30                   | how many CPUs to use for training --threadBatchSize 100          | how big are the batches for each thread (100 is a reasonable setting) --iterations 10                | how many iterations in total (both soft and hard EM)
+--maxRuleSum true              | NOT TESTED should treebank extraction (or hard-EM) be based on maxRuleSum --maxRuleProduct false         | NOT TESTED should treebank extraction (or hard-EM) be based on maxRuleProduct --hard_EM_best_K 1             | how many derivations to extract for hard-EM or treebank output --extractTreebankInFinalIter   | in last iteration instead of soft-EM use hard-EM over least risky edges and extract treebank with those
+--threads 30                   | how many CPUs to use for training --threadBatchSize 100          | how big are the batches for each thread (100 is a reasonable setting) --iterations 10                | how many iterations in total (both soft and hard EM)